panmout/GKNNQ-Hadoop/README.md

 # GKNNQ-Hadoop

-## A MapReduce implementation of a parallel and distributed algorithm for efficient solving of the Group K Nearest Neighbor query involving Big Data
+## MapReduce implementation of a parallel and distributed algorithm for efficient solving of the Group K Nearest Neighbor query involving Big Data

 ### Description
 The algorithm needs two user provided spatial datasets of point objects in the form {int, double, double} with their coordinates normalized in the area (0,1).